 To bring international attention to the plight of political prisoners in the Middle East, and advocate for their release.

-is a leading independent human rights organization based out of Washington D.C.
+The Freedom Initiative is a leading independent human rights organization based out of Washington D.C.
 It was founded in 2016 with a specialized focus on political prisoners in the Arab world.
-We advocate for political prisoners and the issues they represent through advocacy, individual casework, public relations and legal action.
-Our aim is to work towards an Arab region that is free of political prisoners and rewards diversity of thought, belief, and orientation.
+We advocate for political prisoners and the issues they represent through advocacy, individual casework, public relations, and legal action.
+Its aim is to work towards an Arab region that is free of political prisoners and rewards diversity of thought, belief, and orientation.